Last Updated on September 4, 2020 by Facundo

 Imagine you were watching an orchestra conductor who is managing all the instruments and directing the simultaneous performance of several musicians…

-The audio comes in through different input channels where you can adjust the volume, equalize, add different effects and create monitor feed to be able to end up with a harmonious product.
+The audio comes in through different input channels where you can adjust the volume, apply EQ, add different effects and create a monitor feed to be able to end up with a harmonious product.

-But the good news is that they are divided into simple groups of controls that are quite easy to understand.
+But the good news is that these controls are divided into simple groups that are quite easy to understand;

-If you know what the controls for one channel do, then you know how the controls for every other channel work.
+If you know what the controls for one channel do, then you know how the controls for every other channel work, and therefore learning to use one channel strip equates to learning how the entire board works.

-This just means that you can record straight to the recording software/DAW on your PC onto separate tracks and not just the stereo mix, like with most regular mixers.
+This just means that you can record straight to the recording software/DAW on your PC using a mixer instead of needing a separate audio interface.

-So, getting a mixer with a built in Audio Interface, though more expensive, might be a great investment.
+So, getting a mixer with a built in Audio Interface, though more expensive, might be a great investment if you know how many inputs you need.

 Take the Mackie ProFX8v2 8-Channel Effects Mixer with USB, for example;

-This one is a pretty simple yet affordable mixer which you can use for live shows…
+This one is a pretty simple yet affordable mixer that you can use for live shows.

 It comes with a built in USB interface but it can only record the Stereo Mix to your PC, meaning that while it can record, it’s best suited for live performances.